If you prefer video tutorials, watch the introduction on YouTube.

 Creating a project

 Idyll provides a built-in project template to help you get started.
-To use the generator run
+Run

 $ idyll create